-Even if you’ve never canned before, these Canned Candied Jalapenos are really easy to make and super simple to can.
+Even if you’ve never canned before, these canned candied jalapenos are really easy to make and super simple to make.
 This is a great pantry staple to have on hand, and it also makes a great gift for friends and neighbors.
 For more deliciously spicy canned condiments, check out this Hot Honey Recipe, Sweet Heat Canned Chili Sauce, and this Sweet and Spicy Canned Corn Relish.

 HELPFUL ITEMS FOR THIS RECIPE